colindembovsky/pipelines-as-code/readme.md

 I remember my first job after graduating from college – I worked for a small Internet Service Provider (ISP) that provided services such as email and anti-virus to its customers.
 We were using C++ and CORBA – this was before web services and REST.
 I remember Friday afternoons spent watching the build scripts slowly build our large code base.
 Woe to the developer that broke the build!
 When the build succeeded, we would all cheer, and then we’d step outside into the African sun and we would all braai (barbeque) and celebrate another successful build.

 I remember how long it took me to wrap my hear around the build process.
-The scripts were complex, our source control was basic and though most of the process was automated, you still had to have a lot of “tribal knowledge” to get the build to work.
+The scripts were complex, our source control was basic and though most of the process was automated, you still had to have a lot of "tribal knowledge" to get the build to work.
 However primitive the process was, it was my first taste of automated builds.

 My second job was for a financial services company with about 20 developers.
 There was no such thing as automated build and deploy – we just right-click Published from Visual Studio.
 As you can imagine, deployment errors and failures were very common: I remember how many times someone overwrote the production web.config with the web.config from their local machine!
 I knew there was a better way – and looking around I found a beta product that looked promising.
-It was called “Team Foundation Server (TFS) 2005”.
+It was called "Team Foundation Server (TFS) 2005".
 It took about a week to install in those days, but it came with source control, a build engine, work and test management.

 ## A Trip Down Memory Lane
 The build system was a runner that executed MSBuild files – in those days it was a standard way to build .NET applications.
 But customizing the build process (in XML) was not particularly elegant.

 When TFS 2010 shipped, it came with a Windows Workflow Foundation-based build engine.
-There was a User Interface (UI) editor in Visual Studio for editing the XAML definitions, and I learned how to customize the builds: it was a laborious process, requiring .NET code and uploading binaries to a shared folder under source control, adding that folder to the agent and referencing the assemblies within the custom templates – not many teams bothered to customize because of the difficulty, and those that did ended up spending too much time on “plumbing” to make customization worthwhile.
+There was a User Interface (UI) editor in Visual Studio for editing the XAML definitions, and I learned how to customize the builds: it was a laborious process, requiring .NET code and uploading binaries to a shared folder under source control, adding that folder to the agent and referencing the assemblies within the custom templates – not many teams bothered to customize because of the difficulty, and those that did ended up spending too much time on "plumbing" to make customization worthwhile.

 It’s also worth noting that while my team was (slowly) getting better at automated builds, there wasn’t a good way to deploy automatically.
 You could add a script in to push compiled code somewhere, but approvals were handled manually or through an external ticketing system.
 We ended up building our own release management tool.